Under Rainy Skies, Los Angeles Teachers Take To The Picket Lines

 Demonstrators showed up at schools across the district with signs that read "We stand with LA educators," "Our students deserve smaller class sizes," and "On strike for our students," many of them also in Spanish.

 By midmorning, educators and their supporters had converged in Grand Park, across from Los Angeles City Hall, in a sea of umbrellas, ponchos and signs.
 They rang cow bells, played drums and chanted in the direction of city hall.
+"Think we'll give up easily?" one sign read.
+"ASK US HOW LONG WE WAIT TO PEE."

+This teacher’s aide joined march downtown today #LAUSDstrike pic.twitter.com/pitAGt53Uh— Priska Neely (@priskaneely) January 14, 2019

 United Teachers Los Angeles has been negotiating a new contract with the school district for nearly two years.
 The union's 30,000-plus members — which include teachers, librarians, nurses and more — have been working without a contract for over a year.